 Finding the right college means finding the right fit.
 See all that the College of Education and Human Services has to offer by visiting campus.

 On this page:

-The Multi-Age Education Licensure Program provides students the opportunity to earn a bachelor’s degree and teaching license at the undergraduate level.
-Students who have a high interest in World Language (French, German, Spanish, Latin), teaching English to speakers of other languages (TESOL), or Computer Science are able to carry out their passion by teaching their subject of choice to grades Pre-Kindergarten-12.
+The Multi-Age Education Licensure Program gives you the opportunity to earn a bachelor’s degree and teaching license at the undergraduate level.
+If you have a high interest in world language (French, German, Spanish, Latin), teaching English to speakers of other languages (TESOL), or computer science, you will be able to carry out your passion by teaching the subject of your choice to grades Pre-Kindergarten–12.

-Students major in their content area and later work through the College of Education and Human Services to complete the Undergraduate Licensure Program.
-This allows students to develop a strong knowledge in their content and the platform to practice the pedagogy of teaching through various field experiences.
-Links to specific majors at Wright State University as well as the admissions process for our Licensure Program are listed below.
+You can major in your content area and later work through the College of Education and Human Services to complete the undergraduate licensure program.
+This allows you to develop a strong knowledge in your content and the platform to practice the pedagogy of teaching through various field experiences.
+Links to specific majors at Wright State as well as the admissions process for our licensure program are listed below.

-Once candidates complete the program and pass Ohio-required licensure exams, (and the OPI and WPT exams for World Language candidates), candidates are eligible to apply for an Ohio Resident Educator Multi-Age license in the concentration area that applies to the candidate's preparation as regulated by the Ohio Department of Education.
+When you complete the program and pass Ohio-required licensure exams, (and the OPI and WPT exams for World Language candidates), you will be eligible to apply for an Ohio Resident Educator Multi-Age license in the concentration area that applies to your preparation as regulated by the Ohio Department of Education.
 Licensure and certification requirements vary from state to state, and we have not determined if this program meets educational requirements outside of Ohio.
 If you are planning to pursue professional licensure or certification in a state other than Ohio, please contact the appropriate licensing entity in that state to seek information and guidance regarding that state’s licensure or certification requirements.

 310 Allyn Hall

 For general questions about our licensure program, admission information, and education courses contact an academic advisor in the CEHS Academic Advising Office.